Dekton Worktops – the best valued stone surface product of this generation

 All in all, we would strongly recommend the thicker 20mm / 30mm worktops if your children tend to stand or rest on the kitchen surfaces, or have an unfortunate tendency to frequently drop items.
 It is not certain that 8mm solutions will give in, but to be on the safe side Polish Granite would suggest the thicker, more durable options.

-Are Dekton worktops worth the price they sell for?
+Is Dekton worth the price they sell for?
 Laminates or even quartzes are cheaper.

 Dekton may indeed seem pricey, however this is a great example of ‘you get what you pay for’.
 The designs that Dekton offers, the vast unique attributes such as the non-porosity, lack of fading or micro-defects makes them a perfect material for stone worktops.
 Wood, laminate, plastic or metal worktops may be far cheaper, though at the same time in 3-4 years time you will have to exchange them, either due to damage, discolouration or simple abrasion.
 Therefore Dekton, and all other stone worktops may be expensive, but you must deem this purchase as a purchase for life, and a purchase that will never lose its original quality.
 The same could be said for the unique design.
 You will never find a laminate or wood and especially not metal that gives off vibrant colouring and eye-catching patterns that generate the wow-effect.